 The role and responsibilities of the Nomination Committee are set out in its written terms of reference, which are available on the Company's website, https://investor.ryanair.com.
-The Nomination Committee uses its members' extensive business and professional contacts to identify suitable candidates.
+The Nomination Committee uses its members' extensive business and professional contacts, as well as the services of professional advisors/recruitment specialists, to identify suitable candidates.
 The Terms of Reference of the Nomination Committee are reviewed annually.
 The focus of the Nomination Committee is to maintain a Board which comprises the necessary expertise, quality and experience required by Ryanair to advance the Company and shareholder value.
 Ryanair recognizes the benefits of gender diversity.

-4. Remuneration Committee
+4. REMUNERATION COMMITTEE

-The Board of Directors established the Remuneration Committee in September 1996.
-This committee has authority to determine the remuneration of Senior Executives of the Company and to administer the share based remuneration plans described below.
+The Remuneration Committee has authority to determine the remuneration of Senior Executives of the Company and to administer the share based remuneration plans described below.
 Senior Management remuneration is comprised of a fixed basic pay and performance related bonuses which are awarded based on a combination of the achievement of individual objectives and the Company's financial performance measured against the annual budget.
-The Board of Directors as a whole determines the remuneration and bonuses of the Group CEO, who is the only Executive Director.
+The Remuneration Committee determines the remuneration and bonuses of the Group CEO, who is the only Executive Director.
 Julie O'Neill (Chair), Róisín Brennan and Michael Cawley are the members of the Remuneration Committee.